 When deciding about filing for bankruptcy, you may be concerned about your ability to keep certain assets or hoping that your debt will be discharged.
 Our Beverly Hills Chapter 7 lawyers can help ensure you understand what assets and debts will and won't be discharged with the bankruptcy process.

-Assets that we work to help you keep include insurance policies, retirement assets, your house and vehicles, personal effects, jewelry, and more.
+Assets that we work to help you keep include insurance policies, retirement assets, your real estate property and vehicles, personal effects, jewelry, and more.
 We are here to protect your rights and keep you informed every step of the way.

 The type of debts which may not be discharged under Chapter 7 include: